Implementation of the Multilateral Convention

 The MLI will apply alongside a tax treaty and modify its application by allowing participating jurisdictions to adopt the BEPS recommendations without having to renegotiate each relevant treaty.

-As of 1 October 2019, 89 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
-In addition, seven countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Kenya, Lebanon, Montenegro, Oman, and Thailand.
+As of 26 November 2019, 92 jurisdictions have committed to participate in the MLI (the list of signatories can be found on the OECD website).
+In addition, five countries have expressed their intention to join the MLI: Algeria, Eswatini (former Swaziland), Lebanon, Montenegro and Thailand.

 |Iceland||India||Ireland||Isle of Man||Israel